US sanctions Colombia’s President Gustavo Petro, escalating Trump feud

 The sanctions come as Petro and Trump clash over immigration, drug policy and US strikes on boats in international waters.

-The United States Treasury has slapped sanctions on Colombian President Gustavo Petro, his family and the South American country’s interior minister, Armando Benedetti.
+The United States Department of the Treasury has slapped sanctions on Colombian President Gustavo Petro, his family and the South American country’s interior minister, Armando Benedetti.

 Friday’s decision marks a significant escalation in the ongoing feud between the left-wing Petro and his US counterpart, the right-wing Donald Trump.